Nvidia Game-Ready Driver 551.23 brings an RTX AI feature that automatically tonemaps SDR video up to HDR if HDR is enabled in Windows.

 Left: RTX Video HDR on in Microsoft Edge, Right: RTX Video HDR off in FireFox.

-Featured video: “what is a commonplace book? :dizzy: journal & chat #1” by ellie’s books.
+Featured video: “what is a commonplace book? journal & chat #1” by ellie’s books.

 Monitor: Alienware QD-OLED Ultrawide.